...

 Monolithic application

-As a quick example, if we need to update the reporting feature, we need to take the entire app down and update the whole thing.
-This leads to high-risk updates that we have to plan months in advance and execute over long weekends.
+As a quick example, if we need to update the reporting feature, we need to take the entire app down and update it.
+This leads to high-risk updates we must plan months in advance and execute over long weekends.
 However, the pain of monolithic applications doesn’t stop there.
-If we want to scale a single feature, we have to scale the whole thing.
+If we want to scale a single feature, we must scale the whole thing.

-On the flip side, microservices applications take the same set of features and treats each one as its own small application.
-Another word for “small” is “micro”, and another word for “application” is “service”.
+Conversely, microservices applications take the same set of features and treat each one as its own small application.
+Another word for “small” is “micro,” and another word for “application” is “service.”
 Hence, the term microservice.

 Microservices

 The most common pattern is developing and deploying each microservice as its own container.
-This way, if we need to scale the reporting service, we just add more reporting containers.
+If we need to scale the reporting service, we add more reporting containers.
 If we need to update the reporting service, deploy a new reporting container and delete the old one.

 Press + to interact